macrocosm-os/prompting/assets/miner.md

 OPENAI_API_KEY= #The openai key that you would like to mine with
 ```
 ## Testnet - RECOMMENDED

-If you would like to get started with testnet, follow the directions in the discord's help-forum/Requests for Testnet Tao to test tao to register.
+We highly recommend that you run your miners on testnet before deploying on main.
+This is give you an opportunity to debug your systems, and ensure that you will not lose valuable immunity time.
+The SN1 testnet is **netuid 61**.

+In order to run on testnet, you will need to go through the same hotkey registration proceure as on main, but using **testtao**.
+You will need to ask for some in the community discord if you do not have any.

+Then, simply set test=True in your .env file and execute all other steps as before.

 Then post in the Subnet 1 channel on discord so we can activate a validator for your miner to respond to.

-You can use wandb to see how successful your miner would be on mainnet.
+You can use wandb to see how successful your miner would be on mainnet, an example notebook is pinned in the channel.

 ## Running